If you’re a new or established director of a company, a series of statutory duties apply to your appointment as a director.

 Companies are governed by directors.
 The general duties set the standards expected of directors when running a company.

 The duties of directors in company law are set out in the Companies Act 2006.

 More than one duty can be breached by one single act by a single director.
 When more than one director cooperates with one another, joint and several liability arises amongst all of the directors involved in the breach of duty.

-It is a cardinal principle of company law that the duties of directors are owed to the company and not to individual shareholders. .
-There are limited exceptions, which are mentioned below.
+It's a cardinal principle of company law that the duties of directors are owed to the company and not to individual shareholders.
+There are limited exceptions.
+Some are mentioned below.

 The duties apply to directors who are consultants, employees, formally appointed or not formally appointed (such as de facto directors and shadow directors), and whether they are paid for the trouble of their appointment, or not.

 When breaches of duty arise, it is the company that has the primary legal recourse against individual directors, not the shareholders or anyone else.

 A director’s duties do not apply to:

 - holding companies or subsidiaries of the company to which the director is appointed, unless the individual is also a director of those companies, or